yangchaohong/AbFixedWingsSky/README.md

   make -j2

+5.Create port.txt

+  add your ports of data trans and picture trans ports to port.txt like this:

+  1354

+  1145

-5.Run it by "sudo ./AbFixedWingsSky"
+6.Run it by "sudo ./AbFixedWingsSky"